Abdullah-Alrefaey/Full-Scene-Animation/README.md

 | Linking the animation of the body with the object                       | Calculation of the difference distances between them and some conditions |

 ## Conclusion
+Briefly, the idea of this project is to apply the animation concept on a full-scene with a robotic body standing on a floor using `C++` with `openGL` API, `GLUT` and `GLM` libraries.
+We applied some features such as animating the robotic body and interacting with a ball.
+Also the ball interact with the table object.
+Three textures were added to the scene with an option to choose between anyone of them.